If your Mercedes-Benz air conditioning isn’t blowing cold air, there may be a simple fix. All you need to do is reset the system.

-In this article: Resetting procedures also works following list of Mercedes air conditioner:
+In this article: Resetting procedures also work with the following list of Mercedes air conditioners:

 This is usually located on the control panel near the aircon’s ON/OFF switch once you’ve found the reset button, press and hold it for about 5 seconds.